AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Tool_Overview/content.rst

 To obtain reports suitable for use as certification evidence, applicants shall use GNATcoverage as follows:

-* To build the executable application is the GNAT Pro toolchain identified in the qualification environment obeying to the compilation options and coding standard rules documented there.
+* To build the executable application with the GNAT Pro toolchain identified in the Tool Operational Requirements obeying to the compilation options and coding standard rules documented there.

 * To obtain an execution trace file <TRACE> by running the <APP> executable application within the instrumented execution environment: